 There were cheaper brands available from companies like Kaufman and other national trailer manufacturers, but the shipping costs to Vermont always made them come out more expensive.
 By ordering from a local shop, even though the trailer was still shipped from the mid-west, I did not have to pay those shipping costs.
 Plus, Perfection Motorsports was able to register the trailer right at their shop and hand me a license plate to drive away with.
 Bonus!

-In order to start building on my trailer, all I had to do was put it up on jacks so that it was level, and remove every other deck board.
+In order to start building on my tiny house trailer, all I had to do was put it up on jacks so that it was level, and remove every other deck board.

 Since I started building, several companies have started to make tiny house specific trailers.
-I've received lots of questions from my readers about the pros and cons of these trailers, so in the rest of this post, I'll take a look at what's out there and offer my opinions.
+I've received lots of questions from my readers about the pros and cons of these trailers, and what is the best tiny house trailer, so in the rest of this post, I'll take a look at what's out there and offer my opinions.

 Tiny Home Builders Trailer Review